ABOUT PRESERVE THE VALLEY

 *0ver 1000 subscribers and counting...

-PRESERVE THE VALLEY [COMMUNITY GATEWAY PARTNERSHIP] fosters cultural, commercial, and recreational facilities, activities, and amenities that support ecological sustainability and protect the area's natural resources for the benefit of residents and to enhance the experience of visitors to the Cuyahoga Valley and National Park.
+PRESERVE THE VALLEY [GATEWAY COMMUNITY PARTNERSHIP] fosters cultural, commercial, and recreational facilities, activities, and amenities that support ecological sustainability and protect the area's natural resources for the benefit of residents and to enhance the experience of visitors to the Cuyahoga Valley and National Park.

 We are a volunteer group dedicated to engaging people and amplifying businesses for the purpose of protecting, planning, and caring for our shared natural environment.
 We believe that the valley and the National Park are our greatest asset and requires our attention.

-The PTV[CGP} strive to engage families and individuals in activities and events that are consistent with our goals.
+The PTV[GCP} strive to engage families and individuals in activities and events that are consistent with our goals.
 We endeavor to enrich their experiences in the valley and benefit the natural environment.

 More notable PTV accomplishments: